-We had started from the basic requirements, now we had jumped onto a little advanced process.
-But no need to worry, I will be explaining what is an ND filter, what does it do & how you can utilize it to your benefit in long exposure.
+We had started from the basic requirements, we had jumped onto a little advanced process.
+But, no need to worry.
+I will be explaining what is an ND filter and What does it do?
+And how you can utilize it to your benefit in long exposure.

 What is an ND Filter?

 In simple words, An ND filter stops the outside light from hitting your camera sensor.
-The stoppage of light depends upon the type of ND filter that you will be using & they are normally identified as ND4, ND8, ND16, and so on.
-With an increase of ND number the light entering the sensor would proportionally be decreasing.
+The stoppage of light depends upon the type of ND filter that you will be using.
+They are identified as ND4, ND8, ND16, and so on.
+With an increase in ND number, the light entering the sensor would proportionally be decreasing.

-ND is very useful for long exposure shots in the daylight because the conditions will be very bright and ND will stop the light from reaching your camera sensor.
-This allows you to bring out the creativity of opening exposure for a longer period.
+ND filters are effective in long exposure waterfall shots in the daylight because the conditions will be very bright, and ND will stop the light from reaching your camera sensor.
+This allows you to bring out the creativity of opening exposure for a prolonged period.

 For e.x- I will be considering an ND8 for this example